EmeryI/hello-world/README.md

 Hello Everyone!

 I enjoy React.js and Javascript
-Eager to lean more about Databases such as MySQL and MongoDB
+Eager to learn more about Databases such as MySQL and MongoDB